South Central Texas

 (1849 - 1852), near D'Hanis

 A Federal infantry post located on the west bank of Seco Creek, one mile northwest of town.
 Abandoned when the frontier moved further west.
 Texas Rangers camped at this site in 1848, and returned for a short time after the Federals left.
-No remaining structures.
-Monument (1936) at site.
+One stone Officers' Quarters (reconstructed ?) still remains on site, along with some rock walls, but no public access currently allowed (private property).
+Monument (1936) also at site.
+See also Texas Escapes.com

 Nearby, or the same site, was Camp Seco Creek (1849).